csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 Another absolutely stellar nugget of wisdom she’s given us is what I call _double-stranded heading hierarchy_.
 This is the practice of defining a class every time you define a heading in CSS.

-For example, if—for whatever reason—we want our `h2`s in our sidebar to be the same size as a `h1`, and the `h4`s in our footer to be the same size as a `h3`, we might have had some code like this:
+For example, if — for whatever reason — we want our `h2`s in our sidebar to be the same size as a `h1`, and the `h4`s in our footer to be the same size as a `h3`, we might have had some code like this:

     <div class=content>
       <h1>Lorem</h1>